 The value of fully compliant solutions

 A fully HIPAA-compliant solution integrates security and regulatory compliance into every aspect of its operation.
-Among the key benefits:
+Among its key benefits:

 - Encryption, access control, and secure audit logging are built in